izabela-matusiewicz-xtb/kit/docs/src/content/docs/mcp/using-kit-with-mcp.md

 description: Learn how to use kit with the Model Context Protocol (MCP) for AI-powered code understanding
 ---

-# Using kit with MCP

 The Model Context Protocol (MCP) provides a unified API for codebase operations, making it easy to integrate kit's capabilities with AI tools and IDEs.
 This guide will help you set up and use kit with MCP.

-## Overview

 Kit provides a MCP server implementation that exposes its code intelligence capabilities through a standardized protocol.
-This allows any MCP-compatible tool to leverage kit's advanced code understanding features.

 When using kit as an MCP server, you gain access to:

 - **Code Search**: Perform text-based and semantic code searches
 - **Code Analysis**: Extract symbols, find symbol usages, and analyze dependencies